 Badia a Coltibuono

 Badia a Coltibuono is housed in what used to be an old monastery, preserving its original structure, gardens, and tranquil setting.
-Alongside it’s Chianti Classico, this estate is well-known for its production of Extra Virgin Olive Oil.
+Alongside its Chianti Classico, this estate is well-known for its production of Extra Virgin Olive Oil.

 Rocca di Castagnoli

-Rocca means fortress, and like many of the estates listed here, Rocca di Castagnoli has been a strategic point from the Middle Ages.
+Rocca means fortress, and like many of the estates listed here, Rocca di Castagnoli has been a strategic point since the Middle Ages.
 The winery has been active since the 18th century, making it a ‘youngster’ compared to fellow Chianti producers.
 But don’t be fooled, this hasn’t hindered the winery from reaching high quality and competitive wine-making.

-The estate also produces an excellent Extra Virgin Olive Oil that can be tasted on one of the tours.
-Tours’ prices range from €10 for a tasting of three wines, to €25 for a tasting of six wines including two Super Tuscans and a visit to the estate.
+The estate also produces an excellent Extra Virgin Olive Oil that can be tasted on one of the tours, which range from a tasting of three wines, to a tasting of five historic vintages including two Super Tuscans.
 Bookings are required.

 Best wineries near Radda in Chianti